GreyJohnsonGit/DataStructuresAndAlgorithms/README.md

 I'm just using C (started with C++, but that got real gross real fast).

-In addition, I'm getting some practice in with test driven development (no tools, just some boilerplate testing functions).

 ## Completed So Far

-Nothing!
-We all have to start somewhere!
+Arrays

 ## Notes

-It's going to be linux dependant because I want to make the console colorful!
+I'm not using compile time arrays, because I want to be as close to base as possible (Well I'm not managing my own memory, but that level is just too far from the challenge).